U.S. insider stock sales send up red flag for investors

-NEW YORK (Reuters) - With the Dow hitting so many fresh highs of late, some investors may be dusting off the 1999 bestseller “Dow 36,000,” a book that briefly made “irrational exuberance” seem quite rational.
+NEW YORK, April 11 (Reuters) - With the Dow hitting so many fresh highs of late, some investors may be dusting off the 1999 bestseller “Dow 36,000,” a book that briefly made “irrational exuberance” seem quite rational.

 Even Alan Greenspan, the former Federal Reserve Board chairman who coined that description of market sentiment before the dot-com bust, has mused publicly that stocks are undervalued.